Anjali-2807/Chat_Application/README.md

 # Chat Application on terminal

 This is a simple chat application built in C++ using Sockets that allows multiple clients to communicate with each other.
 It supports direct messages (DM) between users, writes all messages into a file for historical reference, and can handle multiple users concurrently.
+For now, group chats are not allowed.

 # Features